Home

 Get bids from alternate sellers

-Coming to contract renewal negotiation with bids from alternate sellers in hand sparks a sense of urgency in the seller, and often results in more favorable terms.
+Coming to contract renewal negotiation with bids from alternate sellers in hand sparks a sense of urgency in the seller, often resulting in more favorable terms.
 You should consider using Vendr Bids to anonymously submit requests and evaluate seller responses for the best price points.
 If you have an established mutually beneficial relationship with a SaaS provider, they’ll likely make certain concessions to retain your business.

 Request “best and final” from the preferred product